 - Back Beaches (or the Surf Beaches) are prone to rip currents where the surface water will be turbid, foamy, discoloured and generally moving out seaward.
 See Diving the Back Beaches.

 - Tide times can be checked online, or with your local dive shop.
 See Weather, Tides, Conditions etc..

 Melbourne Diving Conditions Through The Year

 - November–March: (Summer) Has the warmest waters, but visibility may be compromised with plankton growth.

 - April–July: Has the best visibility due to low plankton growth, but the water temperature also drops considerably.

-- August–October: (Winter) May have challenging weather conditions above water, but good and relatively clear diving conditions below.
-Rains wash out dirt and materials into bay dive site that affect visibility and conditions usually take about 2 days to return to previous visibility levels.
+- August–October: You may have challenging weather conditions above water, but good and relatively clear diving conditions below.
+Rains wash out dirt and materials into Port Phillip dive sites which affects visibility.
+It usually take about 2 days to return to previous visibility levels.